 Can I trade cryptocurrency with TD Ameritrade or RoboForex (RoboMarkets)?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither TD Ameritrade nor RoboForex (RoboMarkets) allow you to trade physical cryptocurrencies.

 Who offers more research tools, TD Ameritrade or RoboForex (RoboMarkets)?

-In terms of research and research tools TD Ameritrade gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
-In comparison RoboForex (RoboMarkets) has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+TD Ameritrade delivers the following research tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+RoboForex (RoboMarkets), on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Neither have Autochartist and Trading Central (Recognia)